The EU’s Crackdown on Google: Implications for the Travel and Hospitality Industry

 Higher Prices: Reduced competition can lead to increased costs for services.

-How Google Responds EU regulations Google travel
+How Google Responds to new EU regulations for travel

 Google representatives insist they are committed to complying with the DMA, stating they aim to redesign their search features to provide better choices for users and ensure fairness for all suppliers.